 - The information is not your personal information.
 This weighs against the release being reasonable. - Every person has the right to expect that their personal information will be securely maintained by the Department.
-This weighs against the release being reasonable. - No purpose would be achieved by releasing the third party personal information.
-This weighs against the release being reasonable. - The degree to which release would contribute to a public purpose being achieved and/or shed light on the working of government.
-This weighs against the release being reasonable. - The current relevance of the information.
-This weighs against the release being reasonable.
+This weighs against the release being reasonable. - Whether the personal information; on its own; or in connection with other information already known to other persons, amounts to the individual being identified.